 The third is the African Intellectual Property Organization (OAPI); please see below for list of the member countries.

 Almost any mark that would be acceptable in the member countries can be applied for.
-The International Application can include as many classes of goods/services as the home application or registration.
+The internal application can include as many classes of goods/services as the home application or registration.
 It cannot include items that are outside the scope of the goods/services of the home application or registration.
 Within these parameters, it is possible to have different specifications of goods/services for different designations.
 For example, the United States will normally require a specification which is more specific than the generally worded specifications which are acceptable for most countries/regions.

 We can of course handle the application procedure for you.

-In brief, the application ("International Application") has to be filed at the Trade Mark Office of the applicant's home country/region ("The Office of Origin"), corresponding to the "home" application or registration upon which the International Application is based.
+In brief, the application is filed at the trade mark office corresponding to the "home" application or registration upon which the international application is based (“Office of Origin").

 The Office of Origin checks the details of the applicant's home application or registration and forwards the application to the World Intellectual Property Organisation.